Rusty-Stuff/blog/_posts/2025-04-14-april-release.md

 ---
-title: "[General] April Release"
+title: "April Release"
 tags: [features]
-categories: [Release, Shops, Forms]
+categories: [Release, Forms]
 ---

 TL;DR: Added login with Google, improved API response times and fixed some bugs.

 ## Google Login

-Google login is now available on Rusty Forms and Rusty Shops:
+Google login is now available on Formoxy:

 - This is for new users only; You cannot switch between (for ex.)
 Magic Link and Google
 - If your Google Email is verified, Rusty will mark it verified automatically